jnkroeker/kubernetes-terraform/README.md

 3. Execute `./gen-certs.sh` in scripts directory to generate all necessary certificates for k8s from the Certificate Authority.

 4. Execute `./distribute-certs.sh` to move all the correct keys and certificates to the compute resources

+5. Execute `./gen-kubeconfigs.sh` to create worker and controller kubeconfig files

+6. Execute `./distribute-kubeconfigs.sh` to distribute the kubeconfig files